c4spar/deno-cliffy/command/README.md

 ### Error handling

-By default, cliffy calls `Deno.exit` when a `ValidationError` is thrown.
+By default, cliffy prints the help text and calls `Deno.exit` when a `ValidationError` is thrown.
 You can override this behaviour with the `.throwErrors()` method.
 All other errors will be thrown by default.

 **Catch runtime errors**